taniasalmatwbm/02passwordgenretorwith3hooks/README.md

+Please remember the following text:

+"Using three hooks."
+1:- useRef

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.